Surgical Abortion Frequently Asked Questions

 Do I need to bring someone with me?
 Can I take the subway or bus home?

 We ask that your partner or another trusted adult over the age of 18 to come with you for your appointment and accompany you home.
-What means of transportation is best will depend on how you are feeling.
+What transportation is best will depend on how you are feeling.

 How long will I bleed after surgery?